 C. Rescission of Buyout Agreement.
-A Tenant shall have the right to rescind a bBuyout aAgreement for up to forty-five (45) dDays after its execution by all parties.
-In order to rescind a bBuyout aAgreement, the Tenant must hand-deliver, email, or send by certified mail return receipt requested, a statement to the Landlord indicating that the Tenant has rescinded the bBuyout aAgreement.
+A Tenant shall have the right to rescind a $b\underline{B}uyout \ a\underline{A}g$ reement for up to forty-five (45) dDays after its execution by all parties.
+In order to rescind a $b\underline{B}uyout \ a\underline{A}g$ reement, the Tenant must hand-deliver, email, or send by certified mail return receipt requested, a statement to the Landlord indicating that the

+Tenant has rescinded the Buyout aAgreement.
 Landlord shall provide written notice to the Department within ten (10) Days if the Tenant has rescinded the Buyout Agreement.

 D. Filing of Buyout Agreement and Disclosure Notice.
-The Landlord shall provide the Tenant a copy of the fully executed bBuyout aAgreement and disclosure notice, within ten (10) dDays of execution.
-Landlord shall also file with the Department, pursuant to its procedures and guidelines, a copy of the executed bBuyout aAgreement and disclosure notice, along with a copy of proof of service to that the Tenant of received the disclosure notice as required in this Section, within ten (10) $\frac{dD}{dD}$ ays after the $\frac{$
+The Landlord shall provide the Tenant a copy of the fully executed bBuyout aAgreementand disclosure notice, within ten (10) dDays of execution.
+Landlord shall also file with the Department, pursuant to its procedures and guidelines, a copy of the executed bBuyout aAgreement and disclosure notice, along with a copy of proof of service tothat the Tenant ofreceived the disclosure notice as required in this Section, within ten (10) dDays after the bBuyout aAgreement is executed by all parties.